PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 - Plug the equipment into an outlet on a circuit different from that to which the receiver is connected.

-- Consult the dealer or an experienced radio/television technician for additional suggestions.
+- Consult the dealer or an experienced radio/TV technician for additional suggestions.

-You are cautioned that any change or modifications to the equipment not expressly approved by the party responsible for compliance could void your authority to operate such equipment.
+You are cautioned that any changes or modifications to the equipment not expressly approved by the party responsible for compliance could void your authority to operate such equipment.

 | About the Product, Safety Notice | 1 |